mazsone/mazsone/README.md

-## MAZSONE 👋

-Mazsone is a next-gen ecommerce platform that empowers merchants, admins, and developers to build, scale, and manage digital commerce — all from one unified system.
-Powered by the Mazs1 Core Engine, it's designed to handle everything from product management and vendor operations to secure checkout and analytics.

-# 🌀 Mazsone – next-gen ecommerce platform
+# Mazsone – next-gen ecommerce platform

 **Mazsone** is a next-gen ecommerce framework designed to power marketplaces, storefronts, and merchant platforms – all from one unified core.
 Built with the philosophy of **Merchant to Admin, System to Service**, Mazsone delivers flexibility, performance, and developer happiness.